friveraortiz/PhD_Thesis/README.md

 This repository contains the resources used in my PhD thesis to evaluate my Forensic-Ready Logger (FRL) tool by conducting two computational in the Human Resources Management Software System (HRM) and the Open Hospital Software System (OH).

-It includes the following folders:
+It includes the Evaluation and the Software folders.

 1.- Evaluation: Contains the files with the results of the two computational studies
                 in the HRM and OH software systems.